 Sailoz Mukherjee : Oil Painting

-This is when artists like Amrita Sher-Gil and Sailoz Mukherjee gave birth to a visual impression that tuned together a fusion of modern western stylistic nuances with the aesthetics of their origin.
-Sailoz Mukherjee started his journey in art training from Government College of Art and Craft in Calcutta in the late 1920s and advanced his career as a teacher, first at the Sarada Ukil School of Art and later joined as a faculty of the Fine Arts Department at Delhi Polytechnic.
-His time at the Government College of Art and Craft is marked by the appointment of Jamini Prokash Gangapadhyay as the vice principal of the institution by Percy Brown.
-This was a strategy to reinstate the influence of western academic style in the curriculum, that had started to cloud under the teachings of its previous vice-principal, Abanindranath Tagore, and the formation of Bengal School.
-Sailoz Mukherjee’s training in art was consequently exposed to the possibilities of artistic pursuits of the east and the west.
+This is when artists like Amrita Sher-Gil and Sailoz Mukherjee gave birth to a visual impression that tuned together a fusion of modern Western stylistic nuances with the aesthetics of their origin.
+Sailoz Mukherjee started his journey in art training at the Government College of Art and Craft in Calcutta in the late 1920s and advanced his career as a teacher, first at the Sarada Ukil School of Art and later joined as a faculty of the Fine Arts Department at Delhi Polytechnic.
+His time at the Government College of Art and Crafts is marked by the appointment of Jamini Prokash Gangapadhyay as the vice principal of the institution by Percy Brown.
+This was a strategy to reinstate the influence of Western academic style in the curriculum, which had started to cloud under the teachings of its previous vice-principal, Abanindranath Tagore, and the formation of Bengal School.
+Sailoz Mukherjee’s training in art was consequently exposed to the possibilities of artistic pursuits of the East and the West.

 Sailoz Mukherjee Painting

-Sailoz Mukherjee ‘s oeuvre in establishing modernity in the Indian art scenario was cut short early.
-The landscapes, the people, flowers, and trees, the everyday life that got chronicled through his paintings, in retrospect has become timeless frames of aesthetic references in understanding the indigenous element of modernism in Indian art.
+Sailoz Mukherjee‘s oeuvre in establishing modernity in the Indian art scenario was cut short early.
+The landscapes, the people, flowers, and trees, the everyday life that got chronicled through his paintings, in retrospect, have become timeless frames of aesthetic references in understanding the indigenous element of modernism in Indian art.
 After his untimely demise, the Government of India announced his works as National Treasure.
 He is also one of the four artists whose work is featured in the postage stamp brought out by the Indian Post and Telegraphs Department in 1978.

 References